isislab-unisa/sof/README.md

 ## Define Evaluation Function

 You must write your evaluation function program in order to define a SO process for a simulation.
 You can write this program in any languages how you have read in previous sections.
-In the following example we shows how to write an evaluation function in Java language.
+In the following example we show how to write an evaluation function in Java language.

-Below we show how to print the all output parameters defined in the output.xml file and how to create and to print new output parameters.
-We define a HashTable(a container) of item.
+Below we show how to print all output parameters defined in the output.xml file and how to create and to print new output parameters.
+We define a HashTable(a container) of items.
 Any item has a key (the name of variable defined in the output.xml file) and a value(the outputs' value returned by simulation step).
 We print all these parameters.
-In the last section of code we show how to create a new parameter and how to print it.
+At the end in the last section of code we show how to create a new parameter and how to print it in a sof legal format.

 ```java
 package it.isislab.sof.example.function.evaluation;